How Does One Become an Approved Supervisor?

 Can LPCCs supervise MFT Interns?

-In order to supervise MFT Interns, LPCCs must have additional coursework and training, as specified in the LPCC Scope of Practice: Section 4999.20
+In order to supervise MFT Interns or PCCIs who are earning 500 hours in couples, families or children, LPCCs must have additional coursework and training, as specified in the LPCC Scope of Practice: Section 4999.20

 1. Six semester-units on the theory and application of marriage and family therapy or a named specialization or emphasis in marriage and family therapy on the qualifying degree.

 2. 500 hours of documented supervised experience working with couples, families or children.